 Figures from Tech Nation’s UK tech in 2020 review (sourced through Prospects.ac.uk) identified that just under three million people were employed in the UK’s digital tech economy - an increase of 11 percent within two years.
 Furthermore, at the end of 2020 a tenth of all UK job vacancies were tech roles, with continued growth in 2021.

 Whilst large IT companies are typical recruiters of computing and IT professionals, the public sector, telecommunications, financial services, retail, manufacturing and games development companies also largely recruit in this area.

 Where do I start?

-Within the computing and IT sector you could be looking at a wide range of occupations.
-Prospects has a useful list of job profiles each containing relevant information about key responsibilities, skill requirements, starting salaries, entry requirements, career prospects with links to major employers and current graduate vacancies.
+To explore potential roles in further detail, Prospects has a useful list of job profiles each containing relevant information about key responsibilities, skill requirements, starting salaries, entry requirements, career prospects with links to major employers and current graduate vacancies.

 Job roles in this sector include (but are not restricted to):

 - Cyber Security analyst

 - Games developer

 - Geographical information systems officer